Baso Liben

+The woreda is surrounded by large gorges and lowlands of Abay river in the south and south east where significant investment is happening in sesame, mung bean and other cereals.

-Rivers in Baso Liben include the Yada, and the Sens which is a tributary of the Chamwaga.
+The woreda has small rivers Yada being the biggest, and the Sens which is a tributary of the Chamwaga.
 Several fords have been used since time immemorial to cross the Blue Nile from Baso Liben into the Guduru and Cheliya woredas in the Oromia Region, which are, in order flowing downriver: the Balanti, Malka, Malka Kuki, Malka Fursi, and Malka Yekatel.